rushykat/recipe-calorie-analysis-and-prediction/README.md

 rating and calculating the mean for each group.
 Then, I want to merge this column with the main dataset.

 The next cleaning I want to do is converting the nutrition column from a list of values to individual values.
 The nutrition value for each row in a recipe contains information about the nutritional value of that meal.
-This information is represented in the shape of a list, hoIver it is actually stored as a string.
+This information is represented in the shape of a list, however it is actually stored as a string.
 So, I first convert each nutrition string in the column into a list.
 Then, I can put each value in the list into its own column, and convert that into a dataframe.

 The third cleaning step involves filtering out outliers.
 This dataset contains some significant outliers that skew the data and significantly impact visualizations.
 For ease, I want to exclude these values from my data analysis.
 Logically, this makes sense, because a recipe with 45,000 calories is outside of regular consumption.
 The daily caloric recommendation is 2000 calories, so I think it is valid to exclude these outliers for the sake of better visualizations and analyses.
-To filter out outliers, I defined a method, "filter_outliers", which returns only those values within my loIr and upper bounds.
+To filter out outliers, I defined a method, "filter_outliers", which returns only those values within my lower and upper bounds.
 I then pass through every column in the nutrition dataframe, to remove outliers for each column.
 Once I've filtered out the data to exclude outliers, I want to get the indices of the remaining data, and filter out my main dataset to get only the non-outlier rows.
 Then, I can merge this filtered dataframe with the nutrition dataframe.